 Selecting a path by hashing the flow identifiers is simple but does not take into consideration whether the selected path itself is congested.
-It is quite easy for the identity of multiple flows to hash to the same selection, resulting in overloaded links, as seen in Figure 8.
+It is quite easy for the identity of multiple flows to hash to the same selection, resulting in overloaded links, as seen in Figure 9.
 Additionally, flow size is typically bi-modal (mice or elephants), with the majority of flows being mice, but the majority of bytes transferred being from elephants.
 ECMP does not consider flow size when selecting a path.
 It is unfortunate when ECMP collisions occur on elephant flows because the chance of creating in-network congestion is much greater.
-Improvements to ECMP could involve being more congestion aware when selecting a path and load balancing traffic at a finer granularity.
+Furthermore, ECMP is not effective if the traffic pattern involves incast.
+The problem of incast congestion, discussed later, occurs when there is a many-to-one traffic pattern creating congestion at the last hop switch to the destination.
+Load balancing in the core of the network cannot relieve incast congestion.
+Improvements to ECMP could involve being more congestion, traffic pattern and topology aware when selecting a path and load balancing traffic at a finer granularity.

-Figure 8 - ECMP Load Balancing Collisions
+Figure 9 - ECMP Load Balancing Collisions